 - Leaving the table before everyone finished their meal was considered bad luck.

-- Toward midnight, water in the house would turn to wine, no doubt a reference to the biblical Wedding at Cana.
+- Toward midnight, water in the house would turn to wine, almost certainly a reference to the biblical Wedding at Cana.

 For further reading on this, check out